-In practice, we set the domain of $\mathbf{p}$ as voxelized grid and domain of $\mathbf{n}$ as equispaced grid on $\mathbb{S}^2$, obtained via Fibonacci Spirals~\cite{fibonaccispiral}, and compute the discrete probabilities by aggregating Gaussian Kernels calculated for $\mathbf{n}$ and $\mathbf{p}$ (we use geodesic metrics for $\mathbf{n}$).
-Under the probability distribution $\mathcal{P}_{ij}(\mathbf{p}, \mathbf{n})$, we define three different types of functions $f(\mathbf{p},\mathbf{n})$ to capture different aspects of affordances: (1) Contactual affordance, (2) Orientational affordance, (3) Spatial affordance.
-Given each function $f(\mathbf{p}, \mathbf{n})$ described below, the pointwise affordance of object vertex $\mathbf{v}^o_i$ w.r.t. human vertex $\mathbf{v}^h_j$ is determined by computing its expectation:
+In practice, we set the domain of $\mathbf{p}$ as voxelized grid and domain of $\mathbf{n}$ as equispaced grid on $\mathbb{S}^2$, obtained via Fibonacci spirals~\cite{fibonaccispiral}, and compute the discrete probabilities by aggregating Gaussian kernels calculated for $\mathbf{n}$ and $\mathbf{p}$ (we use geodesic metrics for $\mathbf{n}$).
+Under the probability distribution $\mathcal{P}_{ij}(\mathbf{p}, \mathbf{n})$, we define three types of functions $f(\mathbf{p},\mathbf{n})$ capturing different aspects of affordances: (1) Contact-based Affordance, (2) Orientational Affordance, (3) Spatial Affordance.
+Given each function $f(\mathbf{p}, \mathbf{n})$, the pointwise affordance between $i$-th object point and $j$-th human point is determined by computing its expectation:

-\textbf{Contactual Affordance.} From the learned primitives, we can easily infer the contactness between arbitrary object surface point $v_j^o$ and human surface point $v_i^h$ regarding proximity and normal alignment as:
+\textbf{Contact-based Affordance.} From ComA, we can infer the contact score for human-object point pairs regarding proximity and normal alignment as:

-where the $e^{-\|\mathbf{p}\|}$ term encourages high score when distance $\|\mathbf{p}\|$ is near.
-The ${1-\mathbf{n}\cdot \mathbf{\hat{n}}\over 2}$ term, motivated by the concept of the normal force that physical interactions are conducted via exerted normal force between contact points, encourages high score when the normals of $v_j^o$ and $v_i^h$ align in antiparallel direction.
-As shown in Fig.~\ref{fig:effectsnormalwhencontactmap}, the normal alignment term improves the precision of the contact map, especially when small body parts (e.g., fingertips) interact with an object and allows more robust affordance learning even when using noisy HOI datasets, compared to prior work that only introduces proximity for contact terms~\cite{bhatnagar22behave,hoi_posa, yi2022mover, PSI:2019, prox} or normal for computing only penetration~\cite{grady2021contactopt, yang2021cpf}, without considering the alignment of surface normals.
+where $e^{-\|\mathbf{p}\|}$ term encourages high score when distance $\|\mathbf{p}\|$ is close.
+The ${1-\mathbf{n}\cdot \mathbf{\hat{n}}\over 2}$ term, motivated by the fact that physical interactions are conducted via exerted normal force between contact points, encourages high score when the object normal $\mathbf{n}_i^o$ and human normal $\mathbf{n}_j^h$ align in an antiparallel direction.
+The normal alignment term improves the precision of the contact map, especially when small body parts (\emph{e.g.}, fingertips) interact with an object and allows robust affordance learning even when using noisy HOI datasets, compared to prior work that only uses proximity for contact terms~\cite{BEHAVE, POSA, yi2022mover, PSI, prox} or normal for computing only penetration~\cite{grady2021contactopt, yang2021cpf}, without considering the alignment of surface normals.